adamlofts/mysql1_dart/README.md

 News
 ----

+* v0.5.4: Blobs and Texts which are bigger than 250 characters now work.
 * v0.5.3: Make ConnectionPool and Transaction implement QueriableConnection, and improved tests.
 * v0.5.2: Fix for new SDK
 * v0.5.1: Made an internal class private